eddie-energy/architecture/arc42/eddie-framework/runtime-view/runtime-view.md

 ## The Eligible Party requests and the customer grants permission to access data

+This diagram illustrates the complete workflow of how an Eligible Party requests and obtains permission from a Customer to access their energy data through the EDDIE Framework.
+It covers both the setup phase, where a Data Need is created and the EDDIE Popup is embedded into the EP’s website, and the interactive permission flow between the Customer, the EDDIE Popup, and the corresponding Regional Connector.
+Once the customer grants consent, the framework establishes a secure data exchange channel that allows the EP to retrieve validated data through the EDDIE Core.

 ![](./figures/eddie-framework-permission-request.svg)

-1. The Eligible Party (EP) defines a new Data Need using the API or the Admin Console.
+1. The Eligible Party defines a new Data Need using the API or the Admin Console.
-1. The EP embeds the EDDIE Popup (button) on their website and configures it with the created Data Need.
+1. The EP embeds the EDDIE Popup on their website and configures it with the created Data Need.
 1. The Customer visits the EP Website and clicks the EDDIE Popup to begin the permission process.
 1. The EDDIE Popup requests the available Data Needs, Permission Administrators, and Regional Connector metadata from the EDDIE Core.
 1. The Customer reviews the Data Need, selects their country and Permission Administrator (PA).